rpetit3/ena-dl/README.md

 [![Anaconda-Server Badge](https://anaconda.org/bioconda/ena-dl/badges/installer/conda.svg)](https://conda.anaconda.org/bioconda) [![Anaconda-Server Badge](https://anaconda.org/bioconda/ena-dl/badges/downloads.svg)](https://anaconda.org/bioconda/ena-dl)

+# Please use fastq-dl
+ena-dl has run its course, while it should still does what it says it does (haha at least at the time of writing this), it has been replaced by [fastq-dl](https://github.com/rpetit3/fastq-dl). fastq-dl has the same support as ena-dl but also includes the ability to download from SRA.

 # ena-dl
 ena-dl, short for *'ENA download'*, is a tool for downloading FASTQ files from the [European Nucleotide Archive](https://www.ebi.ac.uk/ena).
 ENA was chosen over the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) due to the availability of FASTQ files without the need for conversion (e.g. SRA format to FASTQ).